keriwarr/keriwarr.github.io/README.md

 ### To-do

-Implement a blog, and host it somewhere so I can link to it!
+Implemented a blog in good ol' hard coded HTML.
+Now, I just have to actually write a blog post.